Brand values are one of the first things you need to get right when creating your brand.

 You can make sure that your potential new employees are on the same page as you, by bringing out your brand values in the interview, and discussing them.

 Ask them what that means to them.

 So in our case, it was;

-“What does providing outstanding design mean to you?”
+“What does providing awesome design mean to you?”

-“How do you think we can demonstrate transparency and clarity to our clients?”
+“How do you think we can build good partnerships with our clients?”

 This helps you make sure new staff members share your values, or are at least the right fit for the business, and willing to take your values on board.